foost/EdgeComputingJRC/workflow_documentation.md

 4. Start BLE-MQTT bridge
 5. Start MQTT subscription

 Each step is briefly described below.
-More documentation can be found in the notebooks/code, and of course in the TinyML book and Github repository [0].
+More documentation can be found in the notebooks/code, and of course in the TinyML book [1] and Github repository [2].

 # Hardware and software requirements

 This repository used an Arduino Nano BLE Sense for listening to ambient sound and detecting specific noise events.
 A Raspberry Pi 4B was used as the BLE receiver and MQTT publisher.
-The model training takes around 90 minutes on a 2020 standard quad-core Intel/Win10 laptop.
+The model training takes around 90 minutes on a fairly standard quad-core Intel/Win10 laptop.

 The software environment was a Miniconda environment with Python 3.7.11 and Tensorflow 1.15.
 For details, see the requirements files.

 # Prepare training data

-The example uses the ESC50 audio data found at [1], but any other data can in principle be used.
+The example uses the ESC50 audio data found at [3], but any other data can in principle be used.
 However, without adapting other parameters, longer audio samples quickly increase the time to train a model and the size of the trained model, and reduce frequency of inference on the Arduino Nano.

 Download and extract the ESC50 data in your working directory, then open the prepare_ESC50.ipynb.
 Check whether the paths and other parameters are okay for you and run it.
 Processing takes a couple of minutes at most.

 # Train model

 Open the train_micro_speech_model_esc50.ipynb.
-It is based on the TinyML examples (see in-notebook links), with modifications to use ESC50 training data.
+It is based on the TinyML examples from [2], with modifications to use ESC50 training data.
 Make sure that all parameters match your intentions (and input data), then run cell-by-cell.
 The main model building takes around 90 minutes on an average laptop.
 To check progress, you can open the train directory and see at which learning step it is (or you get Tensorflow Dashboard to work, which I couldn't).

 The output model is a text file, which I suggest to save with a descriptive name and the most important metadata in a separate directory for later reference and reuse.